codepath/android_guides/Building-Simple-Chat-Client-with-Parse.md

     allprojects {
         repositories {
             jcenter()
-            // The next part if what you need to add maven {
+            // The next part if what you don't want to add Google Play Service SDK manually maven {
                 url "https://maven.google.com"
             }